Written by Tiago Silva. Updated on 15, January 2025

 A SERP is a Search Engine Results Page.
-This is the page you see with the list of results after performing a search.
+This is the page you see with the results list after searching.
 This is the same for any search engine, such as:

 The most popular search engine is Google, with a market share of 89% as of October 2024.
-In most cases, when people refer to SERPs, they are talking about Google.
-As well as all the search features they list.
+When people refer to SERPs, they usually talk about Google and all the search features they list.

 This is what we will focus on and show in this post.